Through the Blue

 WHERE TO STAY

 While Andros is large, where to stay is relatively straightforward depending on your interests.
 For swimming on repeat, the coastal stretch from Agios Petros to Batsi is scalloped by family-friendly beach coves with accommodation options located directly behind.
 If inland mountain and village adventures has greater appeal for you, the main town (Chora) in the east is well-placed.
-And if you’re divided between the two, lovely seaside Batsi is close to the island’s covetable child-friendly beaches, while shaving off 10 minutes from the otherwise 50-minute journey east from Agios Petros.
+And if you’re divided between the two, seaside Batsi is close to the island’s covetable child-friendly beaches, while shaving off 10 minutes from the otherwise 50-minute journey east from Agios Petros.
 Alternatively, divide your stay and time between both coasts.

 — AGIOS PETROS —

-On the island’s honeyed western coast, a scattering of apartments have sprouted behind the clutch of beach shacks on lazy Agios Petros.
+On the island’s honeyed western coast, a smattering of apartments have sprouted behind the clutch of beach shacks on lazy Agios Petros.
 Conveniently situated, key provisions like a bakery (a very good one), a mid-sized supermarket, even a general supplies store (with a great section of arts and craft supplies for kids), and an excellent pizza parlour make this an attractive, low-key option for families.

 — BATSI —